Sweet Dog

 From what age can I teach my dog to press a button?

-Probably because soft touches were paid for too long.
-Move to the step where only the press that rings or lights up is marked with a "yes!": touches that trigger nothing no longer pay, and effective pressure sets in within a few tries.
+It is most likely because you rewarded soft touches for too long.
+Move on to the stage where only the press that rings or lights up gets marked with a "yes!": touches that set nothing off are no longer rewarded, and a firmer press settles in within a few tries.
+For a button, aim for a paw press instead, it is more reliable.

 Do I need a clicker to teach these tricks?